CAPTAIN, CORRECTIONAL STAFF TRAINING ACADEMY, SEA GIRT

 I do not recall a class in Criminal Justice that I did not enjoy.
 Some of my favorites were Criminology, Criminal Law, Constitutional Law, Sociology of Poverty, and Research and Methods.
 However, the most memorable experience came in Constitutional Law while learning of the famous Gideon case which went to the United States Supreme Court.
 This was the course that served as a springboard into my interest in going to law school in hope of one day becoming a judge.
 Additional memorable experiences include helping feed the less fortunate in a Jersey City soup kitchen for Sociology of Poverty and interning with a judge in Bergen County.
 I am forever grateful to the Criminal Justice department in helping me become not only the student but the person that I am today.
 Thank you Professors!”

 B.A.
 CRIMINAL JUSTICE & PSYCHOLOGY – CLASS OF 2002

 “What impressed my most, during my years of undergraduate work at Caldwell University, were the active roles students and professors engaged in during the learning process.

 Presently, I am a licensed professional working in the field of mental health.
 I have received my MSW from Rutgers University School of Social Work and currently am a Program Coordinator for a long term residential facility.

-Caldwell College and the Department of Sociology / Criminal Justice provided me with a strong foundation through the well-structured requirements of course offerings and internship programs, leading to my continuation and completion of graduate studies.”
+Caldwell University and the Department of Sociology / Criminal Justice provided me with a strong foundation through the well-structured requirements of course offerings and internship programs, leading to my continuation and completion of graduate studies.”